-If you had "fast appeal" at Level 1, you will automatically have a fast appeal at Level 2.
+If you had a "fast appeal" at Level 1, you will automatically have a fast appeal at Level 2.
 The IRE must give you an answer within 72 hours of when it gets your appeal.

-- However, if the Independent Review Entity needs to gather more information that may benefit you, it can take up to 14 more calendar days.
+• However, if the IRE needs to gather more information that may benefit you, it can take up to 14 more calendar days.
 If the IRE needs extra days to make a decision, it will tell you by letter.
+The IRE can't take extra time to make a decision if your appeal is for a Medicare Part B prescription drug.